Psychosocial (song)

 "Psychosocial" is a song by American heavy metal band Slipknot.
 Released as the second single from the band's fourth studio album, All Hope Is Gone (2008).
-The song entered airplay on June 26, 2008 and was originally planned for release as a digital single on July 1 but was delayed and released on July 8.
+The song entered airplay on June 26, 2008.
+It was originally planned for release as a digital single on July 1 but was delayed and released on July 7.
 Slipknot performed "Psychosocial" live for the first time on July 9, 2008, at the White River Amphitheatre in Auburn, Washington.
-In 2008, the song was featured on the soundtrack to Marvel's Punisher: War Zone.

-"Psychosocial", along with two other Slipknot songs, "Duality" and "Sulfur," was released as downloadable content for Rock Band and Rock Band 2 on December 8, 2009.
-It is also featured as a playable track in Guitar Hero: Warriors of Rock.

 Background

 Rolling Stone praised the song, saying it "slows down the tempo to bludgeon with a steady, pounding groove instead of all-out thrash in a manner reminiscent of the band's more slow-burning but still malicious second album, Iowa."
 They explained, "That track is capped off with a time-signature shattering guitar/drum breakdown that will leave the best air-instrumentalists stumped".

 Reception and awards

 In 2020, Kerrang and Louder Sound ranked the song number nine and number four, respectively, on their lists of the greatest Slipknot songs.
 The song was also nominated for 'Best Metal Performance' for the 51st Grammy Awards, but lost to Metallica's "My Apocalypse", and was nominated for the Kerrang!
 Award for Best Single.